 The first teeth to appear usually are the two bottom front teeth, also known as the central incisors.
 They're usually followed 4 to 8 weeks later by the four front upper teeth (central and lateral incisors).
 About a month later, the lower lateral incisors (the two teeth flanking the bottom front teeth) will appear.

 Next to break through are the first molars (the back teeth used for grinding food), then finally the eyeteeth (the pointy teeth in the upper jaw).
 Most kids have all 20 of their primary teeth by their third birthday.
 (If your child's teeth come in much slower than this, speak to your doctor.)

 In some rare cases, kids are born with one or two teeth or have a tooth emerge within the first few weeks of life.
 Unless the teeth interfere with feeding or are loose enough to pose a choking risk, this is usually not a cause for concern.

 As kids begin teething, they might drool more and want to chew on things.
 For some babies, teething is painless.
 Others may have brief periods of irritability, while some may seem cranky for weeks, with crying spells and disrupted sleeping and eating patterns.
 Teething can be uncomfortable, but if your baby seems very fussy, talk to your doctor.

 Although tender and swollen gums could cause your baby's temperature to be a little higher than normal, teething doesn't usually cause high fever or diarrhea.
 If your baby does develop a fever during the teething phase, something else is probably causing the fever and you should contact your doctor.

 How Can I Make Teething Easier?

 Here are some tips to keep in mind when your baby is teething:

-- Wipe your baby's face often with a cloth to remove the drool and prevent rashes from developing.
+- Gently wipe your baby's face often with a cloth to remove the drool and prevent rashes from developing.

 - Rub your baby's gums with a clean finger.